-These spicy buffalo vegan taquitos are meant to be an appetizer or snack, but let’s be honest, I could make a meal out of these!
-The filling is a creamy mixture of smashed chickpeas, chopped artichokes and my “cheesy” Butternut Mac sauce (a reader favorite!) all mixed with Buffalo style hot sauce.
+These spicy buffalo vegan taquitos is meant to be an appetizer or snack, but let’s be honest, I could make a meal out of these!
+The filling is a creamy mixture of smashed chickpeas, chopped artichokes, and my now famous Butternut Squash Mac and Cheese sauce (a reader favorite!) all mixed with Buffalo style hot sauce.

 These taquitos are super easy to make, especially if you use staple ingredients like canned chickpeas and frozen artichoke hearts.
 You can even buy pre chopped butternut squash for the “cheese” sauce.

 - Mix in the artichokes, dairy free cheese sauce, and Buffalo hot sauce